 Notes

-- If you'd rather skip the olive oil, sauté the veggies with a splash of water on a nonstick pan.
+- If you’d rather skip the olive oil, sauté the veggies with a splash of water in a nonstick pan.

 - Use classic hummus rather than a flavored variety so that it takes on the other Italian flavors of the dish.